March 31, 2026

 This complex web of challenges has made finding enough preceptors for clinical placements increasingly difficult, putting additional pressure on those who continue to serve in this crucial role.

-How to know if you’re suffering from burnout as an NP preceptor
+How to Know If You're Suffering from Burnout as an NP Preceptor

 In her research on nurse practitioners in teaching roles, Bodine identifies several key warning signs of preceptor burnout. “lack of compassion, decreased attention to detail, apathy, and a decreased interest in professional aspirations are signs that may be observed in a preceptor who is experiencing burnout.”